ItsMoMoHippo/gameProject/README.md

 # gameProject
 me testing out rendering and making a game

+its me just rtying to do openGl